KimJJarvis/containerlab/README.md

 # NMS VM

-To download a cloud-init image of NMS.
+From the nms directory, download a cloud-init image of NMS (.qcow2).

 Build the container with the following command: